14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 Fava beans, also known as broad beans, are an excellent breakfast choice to aid your digestive system.
 They’re super rich in folate, which helps the production of red blood cells which, in turn, help your blood transport oxygen around the body.
 Neat!

-Okay guys, this one is super basic.
+Okay guys, this Middle Eastern food is super basic.
 Everybody knows about hummus.
 However, it’s arguably the most important part of your breakfast.

 Best way to make hummus?
 Check it out: